 Wondering “How Long Should I Read a Day?”
 Here is an answer.

 There are not many pursuits that can overshadow the popularity of reading, and there is no wonder why.
-It improves intelligence, enlarges our mental horizons, gives us ideas and sources of imagination.
+It improves intelligence, enlarges our mental horizons, and gives us ideas and sources of imagination.
 It shields us from the outer world and makes us switch from reality to great fantasy, especially when this world is going through a social crisis, as one we’ve been having for the last two years.

 Reading offers an especially rich replica of reality that we can dive into for knowledge and ideas.
 And, finally, it is one of the easiest ways to become smarter.
 Wanting to know more is our essential desire, and reading helps to fulfill it.
 But how often should you read?